tegt/keypartner/README.md

 This repository holds a set of PHP classes designed to support public sign up of Partners.
-Those Partners are allowed to extend Models which are XML documents with identified substitution points.
+Those Partners are allowed to extend Models which are XML documents with assets at identified substitution points.
 When Partners extend Models they may specify values or upload files as assets to be to be built into the Models.
-Setting the permanent and optionally identifying default assets creates a new Product for that partner.
+Setting the permanent assets and optionally identifying default for Customer assets allows the Model to create a new Product for that Partner.

+## Code organization

+This prototype offers the object structure under angle/class.
+A crude Model building and test interface via web forms at angel/loadup/web.
+The directory at angle/partner is a WordPress site demo-ing Partner access working with Models and Products.
+The actual work in the WordPress demo pages is contained in angel/partner/wp-content/themes/the-bootstrap/templates within the two
+files: orders.php and partnerKeys.php.

 ## Object hierarchy objectives